• Link to Instagram

 Professional Legal Help With the CRA

-If the CRA has assessed you for gross negligence penalties, contact our lawyers immediately.
+If the CRA has assessed you for gross negligence penalties, contact our firm immediately and book your free consultation.
 Our lawyers have the skills and experience necessary to give you the best chance of defending against gross negligence penalties and resolving your tax dispute.

 By Kaveh Rezaei – Attorney at KR Law Firm